fter

 decayed".

-Here we see the date 1767 inscribed by the murengers into a section of the City Wall close to the Kaleyard Gate, recording the occasion when that stretch was repaired.
+Here we see the date 1767 inscribed by the murengers into a section of the City Wall close to the Kaleyard Gate, recording the occasion when that stretch was once again repaired.
 The sharp-eyed will spot numerous similar inscriptions around the circuit.

 By